Improving compressed sensing with the diamond norm: Appendix

 \section{Appendix}

 In this appendix we provide known material to make this work more self contained.
-We provide SDPs for the nuclear norm and the spectral norm, and introduction to tensor products and a basis independent definition of the Choi-Jamio{\l}kowski isomorphism.
-Also, we devote a subsection to low-rank matrix recovery.
-There we show how the statements presented in Section~\ref{sec:application_low_rank} can be derived using geometric proof techniques.
-On the contrary to the other supplementary chapters, this section does include technical novelties.
+We provide a brief introduction to tensor products and a basis independent definition of the Choi-Jamio{\l}kowski isomorphism in the first section.
+We devote the second section to low-rank matrix recovery.
+We show how the statements presented in Section~\ref{sec:application_low_rank} can be derived using geometric proof techniques.
+Unlike the first part of the appendix, this section does include technical novelties.